chef-boneyard/chef-web-docs-2016/step_knife/step_knife_ssl_check_bad_ssl_certificate.rst

      /Users/grantmc/Downloads/chef-repo/.chef/trusted_certs)

-   using SSH/SCP or some other secure method, then re-run this command to confirm that the server's certificate is now trusted.
+   using SSH/SCP or some other secure method, then re-run this command to confirm that the certificate is now trusted.